dcoles/ivle/doc/man/config.rst

 Most of the configuration of IVLE is done by editing the file :file:`ivle.conf`, located by default in :file:`/etc/ivle/ivle.conf`.
-These settings are required as part of the :ref:`install process <ref-install>` and for actual running of IVLE.
+These settings are required as part of the :ref:`install process <ref-install>`, though the :ref:`admin script <ref-admin-scripts>` :program:`ivle-config` can be used to propagate most of these settings.

 It uses the `ConfigObj`_ text format which is heavily based on the 'INI' text format.
+Of particular note, lists with single items need to be terminated with a ',' otherwise it will be treated as a list of characters (usually not what is desired).

 .. _ConfigObj: http://www.voidspace.org.uk/python/configobj.html